libing-milly/cs6620_postgresql/README.md

 1. A simple website and the corresponding APIs for the user to create and delete a PostgreSQL database on a container.
 2. A more comprehensive website with functions including viewing the meta information on current databases, updating the parameters of databases.
-3. A website and the corresponding APIs for the system administrator to monitor the state of the PostgreSQL instances.
 The stretch goals if time permits.